Structure & Motion of Bat Wings

 A few years ago, my colleague and friend Tom Kunz paid a visit to me from Boston University.
 He sat in my office, looked directly at me and announced, grinning, “There are fields called terrestrial ecology and marine ecology.
 It’s time to have Aeroecology.”
 Tom challenged me to help him define what the recognition of such a discipline might mean to those who study animal flight.
 The physical environment of the aerosphere is both complex and dynamic, and poses many challenges to the locomotor systems of flying animals.
 For example, airflows are altered and modulated by motion over and around natural and human-engineered structures, and turbulence is introduced by technologies such as aircraft and wind farms.
 An aeroecological approach can help better understand mechanics, energetics, sensing of aerial flows, and motor control of flight.
 From this perspective, we can begin to analyze group flight behaviors of bats, as when immense colonies exit caves for evening foraging.
 In the long run, we aim to link study flight behavior in nature to the more carefully controlled studies of flight mechanics and energetics we carry out in the lab.

-Research in the Aeromechanics and Evolutionary Morphology Lab is supported by the Air Force Office of Scientific Research, the National Science Foundation, and Brown University
+Research in the Aeromechanics and Evolutionary Morphology Lab is supported by the Air Force Office of Scientific Research, the National Science Foundation, Hyundai, and Brown University

 Some material on this website supported by NSF IOS-1145549 to SMS.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.